Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Solution and verification

-In a first step we are now going to show that the feedback control given in \eqref{optimal-control} is indeed admissible.
-The proof of admissibility requires an priori estimate on $v$.
-In order to state that estimate, we fix $T_0\in (0, T),$ and consider the following PDE:
+In a first step we are now going to show that the feedback control given in \eqref{optimal-control} is indeed admissible. \begin{lemma} The pair of feedback controls $(\xi^*,\mu^*)$ given by \eqref{optimal-control} is admissible. \end{lemma} \begin{proof} {Given the feedback form in \eqref{optimal-control}, one can easily obtain that the pair of controls $(\xi^*,\mu^*)$ is admissible and the resulting portfolio process $(X_s^*)_{s\in[t,T]}$ is monotone.
+It remains to verify the liquidation constraint.} Since $\check{v}\leq v\leq \hat v$ on $[T-\delta,T)$ where $\delta$ is defined in (\ref{delta}), it holds for any $r\in [T-\delta,T)$ that,